 Saturn introduces the human being to the concept of linear time, to the needs fixed in the limits of the earthly condition.

-Roberto Sicuteri (an Italian astrologer and psychologist) sees in Saturn the link between matter and Spirit, meaning by this that the planet ‘ends’ individual experience whose expression, from then on, goes beyond its physical contours (in social or spiritual life).
-We recognise this dichotomy in the planet’s glyph, representing the cross of matter above the hyperbolic curve of the spirit.
-Nevertheless, as a psychologist with a Jungian orientation, Sicuteri gives the symbol a reading in a purely psychoanalytic key; although of interest, it risks placing itself upstream of esoteric symbolism, frustrating the efforts of those who see astrology as a tool for overcoming the purely individual condition.
+Roberto Sicuteri (Italian astrologer and psychologist) sees in Saturn the link between matter and Spirit, meaning that the planet puts an end to the individual experience whose expression, from here on, goes beyond physical contours (in social or spiritual life).
+We recognise this dichotomy in the planet’s glyph representing the cross of matter above the hyperbolic curve of the spirit.
+However, as a psychologist of Jungian orientation, Sicuteri gives the symbol a purely psychoanalytic interpretation; while interesting, he risks placing himself upstream of esoteric symbolism, nullifying the efforts of those who see astrology as an instrument for overcoming the purely individual condition.

 - Rudhyar, Dane – The Galactic Dimension of Astrology – New York 1975

 - Sicuteri, Roberto – Astrologia e Mito (Astrology and Myth) – Roma 1978

 - Greene, Liz – Saturn – York Beach, Maine 1976